keptn-hotday-2021/keptn-hotday-2021/4-remediation.md

+# STILL NEED AN EXPLINATION OF WHAT WE'RE DOING HERE

 ## Deploy Unleash?

 unleash is already deployed via Keptn-in-a-box. check if we have time to do it manually or if the automation is fine.